 Skip to main content

-Follow this guide to set up a new CSV import integration.
-You’ll configure how your CSV data maps to Statisfy accounts and fields.
+Follow this guide to set up a new CSV Integration.
+You’ll configure how your CSV data maps to Statisfy accounts and fields, and receive a dedicated email address for sending files automatically.

 Start the Wizard